wadearnold/docs/docs/ach/file-structure.md

 | *10* | 79-79 | 1 | Numeric | Addenda Record Indicator | "0" = no addenda <br>"1" = one addenda included | O |
 | *11* | 80-94 | 15 | Numeric | Trace Number | Standard Entry Detail Trace Number | M |

-## ATX Acknowledgement Record (CTX)
+## ATX Acknowledgment Record (CTX)

-The ATX entry is an acknowledgement by the Receiving Depository Financial Institution (RDFI) that a Corporate Credit (CTX) has been received.
+The ATX entry is an acknowledgment by the Receiving Depository Financial Institution (RDFI) that a Corporate Credit (CTX) has been received.

 **ATX Entry Detail Record**